nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_2/readme.md

   <tbody>
     <tr>
         <td colspan="4">
-            <p>National repositories aggregate data and make it available to the public.
-Data stored in these repositories are often produced by the government.</p>
+            <p>National repositories aggregate data and make it available to the public.</p>
+            <p>Data stored in these repositories are often produced by the government.</p>
             <p>Examples include:</p>
             <ul>
                 <li><a href="https://data.gov/">https://data.gov/</a></li>